 HOW TO WRITE A STRONG STORY PROPOSAL

-Our deputy editor, Sarah Blustain, has spent years in newsrooms reading unsolicited pitches and created these reflections on how to write an effective letter that busy editors might actually answer.
+Our executive editor, Sarah Blustain, has spent years in newsrooms reading unsolicited pitches and created these reflections on how to write an effective letter that busy editors might actually answer.

 SIMPLE WAYS TO DEEPEN YOUR REPORTING